-Cult Wines International also offers professional certified wine bottle recorking, and offers either in-house cork replacement, or (for large projects) we’ll send a technician to your cellar.
+Cult Wines International offers professional, certified wine bottle recorking.
+We offer either in-house cork replacement, or (for large projects) we’ll send a technician to your cellar.
 We service bars, restaurants, and of course, private cellars.

 To protect your investment!
-It is a known fact that recorking can slightly de-value your wine.
-However, once a wine’s fill level has dropped significantly, or the cork has shriveled and allowed the wine to oxidize it can become truly worthless.
-A recorked wines’ value will help the value of your wines hold their value for 40+ years longer that with the original cork.
+Once a wine’s fill level has dropped significantly, or the cork has shriveled and allowed the wine to oxidize it will become worthless.
+Recorking at the appropriate time can help preserve your wine’s value for 40+ years longer than with the original cork.
 Additionally, with our certification, any potential buyer can call or email us to verify the wine that they are purchasing has been professionally recorked to the highest standards.

 When to recork?

-1. Foil is sliced vertically and removed in one piece [If possible.
-90-95% of instances].
-If not possible to remove in one piece, top of foil is removed and kept.
+1. Foil is sliced carefully and removed in one piece if possible (90-95% of instances).
+If not possible to remove in one piece, top of foil is removed and put aside.

 2. The cork is carefully extracted.
-Generally we can extract corks using a Durand corkscrew.
-However we have more specialized cork extractors if deemed necessary.
+Generally we can extract corks using a Durand cork puller.
+However we have more specialized cork extractors if dealing with cork slippage.

-3. Immediately, argon gas is pumped into the bottle and a rubber bottle stopper placed onto the bottle.
-Argon gas is heavier than oxygen and settles onto the wine like a blanket, creating a barrier so that oxygen cannot not come into contact with the wine.
+3. Immediately, argon gas is pumped into the neck of the bottle and a rubber bottle stopper placed onto the bottle.
+Argon gas is heavier than oxygen and settles onto the wine’s surface like a blanket, creating a barrier so that oxygen cannot not come into contact with the wine.

 4. At the wine owners request, at this point the wine may be topped-up with a current vintage of the wine being recorked.
 This option is completely up to the owner.
 Additional fees will apply, and will vary based on the wine being serviced.

 5. A new cork is pressed into the bottle using a compression corker.
-PLEASE READ: Unlike most other companies we DO NOT VACUUM OUT THE AIR prior to inserting the cork.
-If you create a vacuum by sucking out the air and then cork the wine, there will be negative pressure in the wine bottle.
-Over time, air will slowly get sucked in through the tiny holes in the cork.
+PLEASE READ: Unlike most other companies we DO NOT VACUUM the bottle prior to inserting the cork.
+If you create a vacuum on the bottle and then cork the wine, there will be negative pressure inside the wine bottle.
+Over time, air will slowly get pulled into the bottle through the tiny holes in the cork.
 OXYGEN IS WINE’S ENEMY.
 DO NOT ALLOW YOUR WINE TO BE RECORKED THIS WAY.
 At Cult Wines International, we fill the bottle with argon gas prior to corking.
-This creates positive presssure inside the bottle, and over time the gas will escape out of the cork until the pressure inside the bottle and outside the bottle are equal.
+This creates positive pressure inside the bottle, and over time the gas will escape out of the cork until the pressure inside the bottle and outside the bottle are equal.
 This ensures that only the inert gas will remain in the bottle, and no oxygen will seep in.
 This is a better procedure than is even performed at the winery, and your wine will be protected for many years to come.

-8. A recorking certificate is prepared which also contains a matching tamper-resistant hologram sticker which will match the serial number on the bottle.
-The certificate includes the date of recorking and the condition in which the wine was at the time.
+9. A recorking certificate is prepared which also contains a matching tamper-resistant hologram sticker which will match the serial number on the bottle.
+This certificate includes the date of recorking, recorking notes and the condition in which the wine was at the time.
 Copies of these certificates are kept on file in our database, but the original stays with the wine and cannot be duplicated.

-9. The original cork (and top of capsule if removed) is placed into a small seal-able pouch and affixed onto the bottle with shrink wrap.
+10. The original cork is placed into a small sealable pouch and affixed onto the bottle with shrink wrap.
 It is always good practice to keep the original cork with the bottle.

 Prices for recorking are as follows:

 -Shipping costs.
-We are happy to provide a pre-paid shipping label for bottle recorking, as well as ship the bottles back to you.
-However the costs will be added to the service.
+We are happy to provide a pre-paid shipping label for bottle recorking, as well as ship the bottles back to you, free of charge.
+However this is for FedEx Ground service.
+If you choose FedEx 2day air or Overnight shipping, the additional costs will be added to the service.

 -On-site visits will require travel time and expenses.
 We are based in Florida, but will travel nationwide.
 Please contact us for a quote.